 - Be able to assess service and volunteer opportunities for best practices

-Credit/Registration: Students will be registered for HNRS T380 Community Development & Resilience, 3 credits as part of their fall term course load.
-Students must leave room for the 3 credits in their fall credit load when registering or will be billed for credits exceeding the 20 credit maximum.
+Credit/Registration: Students will be registered for HNRS T380 Community Development & Resilience, 3 credits as part of their winter term course load.
+Students must leave room for the 3 credits in their credit load when registering or will be billed for credits exceeding the 20 credit maximum.

 Course Structure & Requirements

-- Fall term: hybrid course includes 5 in person sessions (below) and BBLearn dynamic readings and audio/visual materials, discussion board posts, and reflective writing assignment to prepare for experiential learning in Little Haiti
+- Fall term: 3 in person sessions (below) and BBLearn dynamic readings and audio/visual materials, discussion board posts, and reflective writing assignment to prepare for experiential learning in Little Haiti

 - Little Haiti: program activities, interviews with community leaders, and peer led group discussions

-- Post Travel: final paper due by week 3 of winter term
+- Post Travel: 1 in person wrap up session; final project due week 4 of winter term

 Instructors: Ahaji Schreffler, Senior Director, Education Abroad (firstname.lastname@example.org) and Adam Zahn, Director, Global Engagement (email@example.com)

-Students who are not in the Philadelphia during fall term must attend class via Zoom.
+Students who are not in the Philadelphia must attend class via Zoom.

 Little Haiti Travel Dates (Tentative)*